Profile

 For Additional Information - No Link Provided

-4. Does your state charge interest on retroactive support?
+4. Does your state’s IV-D agency calculate interest on arrears?
 If yes, indicate the amount of interest charged and any related conditions.

 Yes.
 Interest is charged at the statutory rate of 10% per annum.